ppetit/fuel-plugin-lma-collector/doc/user/source/appendix_metrics.rst

 The StackLight Metrics
 ----------------------

-In this chapter you will find a list of all the metrics collected by StackLight.
+In this appendix you will find a list of all the metrics collected by StackLight.

-The actual amount of metrics increases regularly from one release of StackLight to next as more measurements and checks are performed.
-In the current 1.0 version, that number approaches *700 different metrics* and many more times-series.
+The actual number of metrics increases regularly from one release of StackLight to next as more measurements and checks are performed.
+In the current version, that number approaches *700 different metrics* and many more times-series.

 The metrics are stored in InfluxDB as ``measurements``.